 Turns out we do have an almost plastic-free prepared yogurt here in the SF Bay Area.
 Saint Benoà®t yogurt comes in a reusable, returnable ceramic container and is sold at Whole Foods, Berkeley Bowl, and other natural foods stores.
 As with the Straus milk containers, you pay a deposit which the store refunds when you return the container.
 The containers are covered with foil tops, which can be reused until the yogurt is gone, and have a small plastic seal around the rim.
 That’s way less plastic than buying yogurt in disposable polypropylene containers, but I’ve found a better way.

 I thought that in order to make yogurt myself, I needed to invest in a yogurt machine.
 Not worth it considering the small amount of yogurt we eat.
 But then Melanie Rimmer of Bean Sprouts revealed a brilliant method of making yogurt with only a Thermos in her post, How To Make Greek Yogurt.
 You should check out her post to see photos of the step by step process.
-Here … Read the rest
+Here are… Read the rest